|World Wetland Day observed at Digboi|

 The group also viewed a number of coots, little egrets, great egrets, Indian pond herons, bronze winged jacana, little cormorants, great cormorant, oriental darter, Indian shag, ruddy-shield ducks, ferruginous duck, falcate-duck, common teal, common sandpiper, etc.

-At the end of the visit, the significance of the day was explained to the group by Tariang, Mitra and Das.
-They also elaborated on this year’s theme of the day– ‘Wetland and Agricultural Farming’.
+At the end of the visit, the significance of the day was explained to the group by Tariang who also elaborated on this year’s theme of the day – ‘Wetland for our future: Sustainable Livelihood’.